Blankjr/FoodAdvisor/README.md

 Android App using Deep Learning to advice food considering an image source

 FoodAdvisor-installation.apk serves for direct installation on Android devices
+You can find it under Releases -> Assets -> FoodAdvisor-installation.apk

 Requirements:
 1. Working Custom Tensorflow Model in Python ✅